-Arm The EvoRobot does not include a manipulator, which is why an additional manipulator has to be chosen and mounted.
-As our budget did not allow the purchase of an applicable robot arm, we had to develop a custom solution.
+Arm As our budget did not allow the purchase of an applicable robot arm, we had to develop a custom solution.

-The designed arm must be able to perform pick and place operations for objects with a maximum weight of 250g to fulfill tasks in the @work league.
-Its maximum payload should be at least 600g, as the gripper and camera also add up to about 300g.
 Industrial pick and place applications are often solved with SCARA robot arms.
 However, the SCARA concept was not exactly suitable for our purpose, which is why we combined the idea of a cylindrical robot arm with joint arms.